Ptts2/AniList-Extras/README.md

 - Add toggle to only show anime that is in the user's list on the `/staff` page.

 ## Credits
+THIS IS ONLY A FORK FROM [Anilist-Extras](https://github.com/pilar6195/AniList-Extras)
+- [Pilar](https://github.com/pilar6195) Original creator of the extension
 - [Kana](https://github.com/Pitu) For this readme, the banner, and improvements to the script itself.
 - [Arkon](https://github.com/arkon) For contributing and adding new features.
 - [Jikan](https://jikan.moe/) For the MAL API.
 Made my life sooo much easier.